ncuskey/urban-train/README.md

 - Click the self-test badge for validation results
 - Check console.table output for detailed timing information

-### Phase 0 Implementation
+### Modular Architecture

-The project has been refactored with a modular architecture:
+The project has been refactored with a comprehensive modular architecture:
 - **Deterministic generation** with seeded RNG
 - **Performance monitoring** with built-in timers
 - **Self-testing** with visual feedback
 - **ES6 modules** for maintainable code organization

-See `PHASE0_README.md` for detailed implementation information.
+- **Feature extraction** into specialized modules (geometry, heightmap, features, coastline)

 ## Contributing